yodrew/darkroomretreat/manuscript/make.md

             - 4 roller blind locking seals
         7. skip remaining steps 2-4 and resume special instructions
     3. cardboard shell of helix vent
-        1. trim excess cardboard around pattern but don't cut its edges yet
+        1. trim excess cardboard around pattern but don't cut its edges (between squared holes) yet
         2. lightly crease between circled holes with back of table knife tip, avoiding breaking the surface of cardboard
-        3. press straight edge into creases to deepen them
+        3. press the straight edge into creases to deepen them
-        4. turn cardboard over and repeat steps 2 & 3 with triangled holes
+        4. turn cardboard over and repeat steps 2 & 3 with double-circled holes
         5. cut between squared holes
         6. fold cardboard at creases, bending it well past 90&deg;
     4. paper parts
-    	1. holes with asterisks
+    	1. between holes with asterisks
-			- triangled pairs, score front, fold backward
             - circled pairs, score back, fold forward
+			- double-circled pairs, score front, fold backward
-        2. circled and triangled holes
+        2. between circled and double-circled holes
             - crease front side with back of table knife tip
             - fold at creases forward
-            - then, fold triangled creases backward
+            - then, fold double-circled creases backward
-        3. squared holes: cut with razor knife
+        3. between squared holes: cut with razor knife
-        4. double-circled holes
+        4. between starred holes
-    		- to diameter indicated in plan
+    		- expand to diameter indicated in plan
         	- use a pointed dowel of appropriate diameter
         	- spin it with your fingers or a power drill as you gently push it into hole